aderbalfarias/snippet/Out of Context/TechnicalInterview.md

 ### Architecture

+#### What is REST?
+Representational state transfer (REST) is a software architectural style that was created to guide the design and development of the architecture for the World Wide Web.
+REST defines a set of constraints for how the architecture of an Internet-scale distributed hypermedia system, such as the Web, should behave.
+The REST architectural style emphasises the scalability of interactions between components, uniform interfaces, independent deployment of components.
+It provides operations (HTTP methods) such as GET, POST, PUT, and DELETE.

 #### What is Bounded Context in DDD?
 It is the delimited applicability of a particular model.
 Gives team members a clear and shared understanding of what has to be consistent and what can be developed independently.
 Bounded Context is a central pattern in Domain-Driven Design when dealing with large models and teams, it is used in order to divide the models of underlying domain implementing **ubiquitous language** to help the communication between devs domain experts.